 - AI Awards

-Please be aware that the Graduate Affairs Committee requires Anthropology graduate students to submit applications at least seven days prior to the nomination deadlines.
-There are exceptions to this rule, which will be announced via email.
+Numerous other fellowships and awards are offered through other programs and administrative bodies on the IU campus.
+For some awards offered through the College of Arts and Sciences Graduate Office and the University Graduate School, departmental nomination is required.
+Please be aware that Anthropology Department’s Graduate Affairs Committee requires Anthropology graduate students to submit applications at least seven days prior to the nomination deadlines.
 The department's seven day rule gives our faculty time to carefully review applications, select or rank nominations, write a letter on behalf of the department, and deliver them to the appropriate office.

-For some awards (such as the FLAS and FFTF) you apply directly to the office offering the award and our GAC faculty do not need to vote on these.
+For some awards (such as the FLAS and FFTF) students apply directly to the office offering the award and our GAC faculty do not need to review these application.
+In all cases, graduate students are required to inform the Department of any funding and awards that they receive.

 - IU Financial Support for Graduate Students